eslint/eslint/docs/src/maintain/manage-issues.md

 In addition to the above, changes to the core (including CLI changes) that would result in a minor or major version release must be approved by the TSC by standard TSC motion.
 Add the label "tsc agenda" to the issue and it will be discussed at the next TSC meeting.
 In general, requests should meet the following criteria to be considered:

-1. The feature or enhancement is in scope for the project and should be added to the roadmap
+1. The feature or enhancement is in scope for the project and should be added to the roadmap.
-1. Someone is committed to including the change within the next year
+1. Someone is committed to including the change within the next year.
-1. There is reasonable certainty about who will do the work
+1. There is reasonable certainty about who will do the work.

 When a suggestion is too ambitious or would take too much time to complete, it's better not to accept the proposal.
 Stick to small, incremental changes and lay out a roadmap of where you'd like the project to go eventually.
 Don't let the project get bogged down in big features that will take a long time to complete.